 Dear Mrs Bird was selected as a Richard and Judy Book Club pick,and has also been optioned for TV by production company 42.
 Here, AJ shares how the female friendships in her life inspired the friendship between Emmy and Bunty in the book, and why she couldn't imagine the novel without heroine Emmeline Lake's mother.

-My response to writing about Dear Mrs Bird for Mother’s Day was easy.
-I just couldn’t imagine the novel without the heroine Emmeline Lake’s mother, both on and off the page.
+I just couldn’t imagine Dear Mrs Bird without the heroine Emmeline Lake’s mother, both on and off the page.

 Knowing about her mum – and her grandmother – was central to writing the book.
 It’s the same for all the main characters.
 Understanding their families really well, even though most of them don’t appear in the book helps me define why the characters are who they are.

 When the novel begins, Emmy’s mother and grandmother are still the biggest influence in her life.
 She is twenty two and dreams of becoming a war journalist, reporting the truth and making a difference.
 When she finds herself at Woman’s Friend working for agony aunt Henrietta Bird who refuses to help women with problems seen merely as an ‘Unpleasantness’, Emmy feels she can’t just stand by and watch.
 Completely unqualified, she decides to write back to the readers herself.